 Any employee who believes that another employee is being subjected to discrimination or harassment in violation of this Policy should also promptly report such conduct to the Non-discrimination Coordinator or use the alternative reporting options set forth below.
-If the Non-discrimination Coordinator is the subject of the concern, the employee should contact the Vice President of Finance(by phone at (864) 379-8812 or in person in Belk Hall).
+If the Non-discrimination Coordinator is the subject of the concern, the employee should contact the Senior Vice President for Finance and Operations (by phone at (864) 379-8812 or in person in Belk Hall).